braindistillery/kwarto-nwjs/README.md

 *   clone the repo to, say, `/home/user/bar/`, then open a terminal and navigate to the `kwarto-nwjs` directory

-*   make the executables visible:
+*   make the node binaries visible:
     `PATH=/home/user/foo/node-v8.6.0-linux-x64/bin:$PATH`

 *   `npm install ffi` and `npm install nw` (this will take some time)